This is Step 5 of 6 in the onboarding journey. View the full onboarding overview →

 What is an API key?

 An API key is a unique secret code that identifies your application when it makes requests to the UBN BaaS API.
 Think of it like a key card for a secure office building.
-Without the key card, you cannot get through the door.
-With the key card, the building’s system knows exactly who you are, which areas you are allowed to enter, and logs every door you open.
-Your API key works the same way — every request you make is authenticated, attributed to your account, and rate-limited according to your plan.
+Without the key card, you can’t get through the door.
+With it, the building’s system knows exactly who you are, which areas you’re allowed to enter, and logs every door you open.
+Your API key works the same way.
+Every request you make is authenticated, attributed to your account, and rate-limited according to your plan.
 When you include your API key in a request, our system knows:- Which partner account the request belongs to

 - Whether the request is authorised for the operation being attempted